Councillors are directly elected to the Council to represent the views of local people and to take decisions on their behalf.

 Therefore, before you consider becoming a councillor you may want to discuss it with your family and friends to ensure that they understand that you will need their support and understanding.
 You may be spending a lot of your spare time on council business.

 Elections are conducted with rules laid done by law that ensure that the process is free and fair.
-The law sets out a timetable and in order to stand for election you need to submit a set of forms to the Returning Officer at the Town Hall by the deadline for nominations at the election.
+You can find out about standing for election at www.electoralcommission.org.uk .